DevAaronJeong/continuum-protocol/docs/open-questions.md

 - Simple to weight dimensions differently

 **But we don't know if this matches human perception of "fit".**

+By "fit," we mean **a state where work does not require continuous self-adjustment** — where your natural rhythms can persist without constant adaptation.

 **Alternative approaches to consider:**